reliablyhq/documentation/docs/guides/ci-pipeline/circle-ci/index.md

 `schedule`.
 This would allow you, for example, to run Reliably on a daily basis.
 Read the CircleCI documentation about [scheduling workflows](https://circleci.com/docs/2.0/workflows/#scheduling-a-workflow) for more details.

+Congratulations, you now integrated Reliably into your CircleCI build!